Take your accounting career to the next level, completely online.

 Graduates of this program will be uniquely positioned to thrive in vibrant multi-cultural workplaces.
 Develop a rich professional network of local students, international peers, and Canadian instructors with significant industry experience.
 You’ll graduate work-ready and promotable.

-Graduates of the Certificate in Accounting are prepared for a wealth of different career options within the industry.
+Graduates of the Post-Graduate Certificate in Advanced Professional Accounting are prepared for a wealth of different career options within the industry.
 Please see below for the anticipated educational, certificate, and work experience requirements for each position type.

 Accounting Advisory Council